Robert Booth-the letters in his name added up to sixteen and that

 like to thank all those who participated in and sponsored this memorable

-In 2012 a grand total of $6,500.00 was donated to Canuck Place Children's Hospice on behalf of the Jamie Booth Golf Classic.
-Combined with previous years, a total of $79,897.57 has been donated on behalf of the Jamie Booth Golf Classic to Canuck Place Children's Hospice.
+In 2013 a total of $10,500.00 was donated to Canuck Place Children's Hospice on behalf of the Jamie Booth Golf Classic.
+Combined with previous years, a total of $90,397.57 has been donated on behalf of the Jamie Booth Golf Classic to Canuck Place Children's Hospice.